tacman/mailtrap/sfcasts/twig-email-layout.md

 book a trip... and check Mailtrap.
 I still looks fantastic!

-Time to bang out the reminder email! feature a bit.
+Time to bang out the reminder email!
 After an email reminder is sent, we need to mark the booking so that we don't annoy the customer with multiple reminders.
 Let's add a new flag for this to the `Booking` entity.